-I guess I'd like to know more about this.
+Since the base rate for headaches remains the same between mtbi and healthy controls and there is no evidence of memory impairment in mtbi, I would gues that you're asking about medical advice which is prohibited.I guess I'd like to know more about this.
 I have a friend with serious health issues who can't keep track of appts or even find his keys some days. he legitimately has concussive-related migraines, memory dysfunction and probably PTSD.
 Every VA doc, from psych to neuro to clinic who's looked at him says, "Dude, you're SICK!"

 The social worker says he's faking, capable of so much more and we're all babying him.

 I have to wonder if his complete inability to track basic appointments and records played a part of that "diagnosis."

 If you're worn out after testing someone, it just might be ADHD.